ruricolist/infix-math/README.md

 Infix-Math is easily to extend.
 In fact, you may not even need to extend it.

-Any symbol that consists entirely of operator characters (anything but dashes, underscores, whitespace or alphanumeric characters) is interpreted as an infix operator, with the highest non-unary priority.
+Any symbol that consists entirely of operator characters is interpreted as an infix operator, with the highest non-unary priority.
+Operator characters are anything but dashes, underscores, whitespace or alphanumeric characters.

     (defun <*> (x y)
       "Matrix multiplication, maybe."